firebase/firebase-cpp-sdk/README.md

 ### Known Issues
 - Mac
-  - Firestore unit tests are disabled due to a compilation error.
   - When executing tests you may be requested to unlock your Mac OS keychain.
     Please enter your keychain password and select **Always Allow**.
 If you still encounter repeated access request dialogs then you must unlock the